kieranjwhite/calendar_mirror/README.md

 For Calendar Mirror to function correctly, before installing you will need to edit the systemd/calendar_mirror.service file in your git working directory to ensure the line beginning with "Environment=" is correct.
-More specifically change the value of the CALENDAR\_MIRROR\_DEV environment variable value to match the device path of your configuration partition.
+More specifically you might need to change the value of the CALENDAR\_MIRROR\_DEV environment variable value to match the device path of your configuration partition.